-We will depend heavily on the efforts of our key personnel, as well as sports celebrity endorsers.
+We will depend heavily on the efforts of our key personnel.

-Our success depends, to a significant extent, upon the efforts and abilities of our officers and key employees, including medical and chiropractic doctors and other practitioners, and our sports celebrity endorsers.
-Loss or abatement of the services of any of these persons, or any adverse change to the sports celebrity endorsers, could have a material adverse effect on us and our business, operations and financial performance.
+Our success depends, to a significant extent, upon the efforts and abilities of our officers and key employees, including medical and chiropractic doctors and other practitioners.
+Loss or abatement of the services of any of these persons, could have a material adverse effect on us and our business, operations and financial performance.